 Procedures

-This policy is implemented and supported by the following procedures and ways of working, which have been designed according to the requirements of the international and national standards or records management, such as BS ISO 15489:
+This policy is implemented and supported by the following procedures and ways of working, which have been designed according to the requirements of international standards of information, documentation and records management.
+All RCOG employees and Officers must adhere to the following procedures:

-1. Understand what constitutes a record (see Policy above) and it’s lifecycle – e.g. be familiar with the definitions contained in this policy, see Appendix A and the diagram below:
+1. Understand what constitutes a record (see Policy definition above) and its life cycle and be familiar with the definitions contained in this policy (see Appendix A)

 1. Use the Corporate File Plan as a standardised structure and layout for the contents of records with local file plans informed by the RCOG Retention Schedule’s Record Series classification and listed in the Information Asset Register